Man steals unattended fire truck while crew responds to EMS call

 The thief also hit two parked cars during his joy ride, Renaldo said.
 The engine should be back in service soon.

-The suspect, Yassin A. Abdikadir, 25, was charged with one count of fourth-degree grand larceny and one count of criminal possession of stolen property, both of which are felonies.
-Misdemeanor changes include obstructing emergency medical services, reckless driving, and aggravated unlicensed operation of a motor vehicle.
+The suspect, Yassin A. Abdikadir, 25, was charged with one count of fourth-degree grand larceny and one count of criminal possession of the stolen property, both of which are felonies.
+Misdemeanor charges include obstructing emergency medical services, reckless driving, and aggravated unlicensed operation of a motor vehicle.

 Abdikadir is scheduled to return to court on Friday, Aug.
 26. The DA’s office said he was released on his own recognizance because the charges are non-qualifying offenses for bail.